Oklahoma looks to extend 17-game November win streak

-OKLAHOMA CITY (AP) — If recent history is an indicator, Oklahoma is about to go on a run.
+NORMAN, Okla.
+(AP) — If recent history is an indicator, Oklahoma is about to go on a run.

 Oklahoma has won 17 consecutive November games dating to 2014.
 The annual late-season surges have fueled four consecutive Big 12 titles and three College Football Playoff berths.
 The Sooners (7-1, 4-1 Big 12) have been so good this time of year that they call it “Championship November.”